Operation Ganga: Operation

+Between 24 February and 7 March, the Indian Prime Minister talked to Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin multiple times about the situation, during which Modi expressed his belief the evacuations were important and acknowledged the warring nations' assistance of them.

 A survival advisory on 3 March, put together by Manohar Parrikar Institute for Defense Studies and Analyses, targeted those still in Ukraine and specifically Kharkiv.
 This included sharing WhatsApp geolocations, usage of a white flag and learning some Russian lines.
 By mid-6 March, the MEA control room had received over 12,400 calls and 9000 e-mails.
 On the same day, the Embassy of Ukraine also tweeted the utilization of Google Forms to collect data of those still left in Ukraine.

 The first flight took place on 26 February from Bucharest in Romania and reached Delhi on 27 February at 2:55 am Indian Standard Time (IST).
 By 27 February 2022 (Day 3), 469 students were evacuated.
 By 1 March, over 2000 nationals were back.
 The next five days saw the number climb to about 16,000.
 Airlines assisting the evacuation included the private carriers AirAsia India, Air India, IndiGo, Air India Express and SpiceJet.
 The Indian Air Force provided additional support; multiple C-17 Globemasters were utilized, along with Ilyushin Il-76 aircraft on standby.
 The evacuations were coordinated with COVID-19 pandemic protocols at airports.
 IndiGo and Air India went on to carry out the maximum number of flights.
 AirAsia India operated multiple flights from Budapest to Hungary and Suceava in Romania to Delhi.
 Additionally, the airline operated 16 domestic flights in collaboration with Governments of Odisha and Kerala to facilitate the onwards journey of over 2,500 Indians evacuated as part of Operation Ganga.